English

 Interventions

 Any child who is beginning to fall behind, is quickly identified and supported.
 To address gaps in reading fluency and comprehension at KS2, our skilled practitioners use repeated reading and domain based questioning to explore a range of texts for wider reading and to extend vocabulary.
 Support staff are well trained in delivering interventions.
 These include; Toe by Toe, BRP, Write Away.
-Precision Teaching and dyslexia screening.
+Precision Teaching and Pre Teach tasks.

 Assessment